-Recommended Uses – Nitro Tiles are the perfect multi use floor tile for any home or business.
-These hard plastic garage tiles are great as flooring for garages, trade show booths, in dealership showrooms, as flooring in storage sheds, in workshops, as car show display flooring and much more.
+Recommended Uses – Nitro Tiles are the perfect multi-use floor tile for any home or business.
+Use them as flooring for garages, trade show booths, dealership showrooms, as flooring in storage sheds, in workshops, as car show display flooring, and much more.

 - When installing the hard plastic tiles, we recommend starting in the front left corner of the room and working your way out from there.